pixelprogrammer/udacity-myread/README.md

-# SETUP GUIDE
+# INSTALLATION GUIDE

+First clone the repo

+`git clone git@github.com:pixelprogrammer/udacity-myread.git`

+cd into the directory and install the node modules:

+`npm install`

+or if you have yarn installed:

+`yarn install`

-In order to start the app server you will need to run `npm start` or `yarn start` (depending on which program you use) within the project folder.
+To start the server for development run:

+`npm start` or `yarn start`

-A new browser window should open in your default browser and launch the app if done successfully.
+A new browser window should open in your default browser and launch the app if successful.

 ## SETUP FOR PRODUCTION